 Mattan: Yeah, attribution is a big topic because people want to know what was the final thing that actually contributed to the sale, most commonly known as last-touch attribution?
 But the first touch model also gives full credit to the touchpoints that actually drove a visitor to your website for the first time, regardless of their final outcome.
 And so I think that model, first touch, focuses on kind of the beginning of the journey.

 Conversion actually is converting into some type of revenue-based, you know, transaction.
-And so that might be many clicks, and many touch points down the road.
+And so that might be many clicks and many touchpoints down the road.
 So I think it’s super important to consider different models of attribution, you know, for your business, but not just stick to one.
 And we’ve had many clients that only say, Well, if they don’t click the first time and end up filling out a form, well, then we’re going to give credit to the second click or the third click.
-I think all of it plays a part into what ultimately is emerging.
+I think all of it plays a part in what ultimately is emerging.